 - Preparing material for human resources

 - Seminars for employment law

 - Regular audits of HR and employee environment

 - Conflict resolution and mediation strategies

-- Special on-site training for management and supervisors
+- Special on-site training for managers and supervisors

 We represent clients in state proceedings in Massachusetts.
 We handle a broad range of employment matters:

 - Employment agreements